awsdocs/aws-cloudformation-user-guide/doc_source/stackinstances-override.md

       + Choose **Deploy to accounts**\.
 Paste some or all of the target OU IDs or account IDs that you used to create your stack set in [Create a Stack Set](stacksets-getting-started-create.md)\.
 ![\[Deploy parameter overrides to select accounts in your organization.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stackset-deploy-param-overrides-to-accounts.png)

-   1. For **Deployment regions**, add one or more of the regions into which you have deployed stack instances for this stack set\.
+   1. For **Deployment regions**, add one or more of the Regions into which you have deployed stack instances for this stack set\.

-      If you add multiple regions, the order of the regions under **Specify regions** determines their deployment order\.
+      If you add multiple Regions, the order of the Regions under **Specify regions** determines their deployment order\.

    1. For **Deployment options**:
       + For **Maximum concurrent accounts**, keep the default values of **Number** and **1**\.